annaduraij/B556-BioDB-NDD-db/ReadMe.md

 3. **Setup MySQL Database**:
     - Use MySQL Client of Choice (MariaDB with PhpMyAdmin or MySQL with MySQL Workbench)
     - Import ```pathology_db.sql```
-    - Initialize a User Account
+    - Initialize a User Account to access the Database

 4. **Configure SQL Connection Settings**:
    - Open Pathology_Project/settings.py file in the project directory.